 Rodents can carry a wide variety of diseases transmissible to humans.
-Here’s how to control mice naturally without using toxic baits.
+Learn how to get rid of mice naturally.

 Mice are important rodent pests that often enter homes and warehouses for food and shelter.
 These rodents eat any kind of food meant for humans, pets, livestock or other animals.
 They also contaminate 10 times as much food as they eat with urine, droppings and hair.